fatiharaci/MachineLearningNotes/Models.md

 fw (x) = w0 +w1*x + w2x^2
 ```
 * x^2 -> this is accepted just an another element so it is also called as linear regression

+### Overfitting
+Fitting the best may not be the best solution all the time.
+Minimizing RSS is the only problem here.

+### How to choose prediction?
+* Simulate Prediction
+* In order to do that i need to train -> test set
+* If we use test set we also need to check how we sucess so -> test curves / training error